wlswotmd/gef/README.md

     * Start qemu-system with the `-s` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch -ex 'target remote localhost:1234'`.
     * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'` (for old qemu).
+* Supported architectures
+    * x86, x64, ARM and ARM64
+* Note
     * Most commands should work fine unless `CONFIG_RANDSTRUCT` is enabled.
     * It works with any version qemu-system, but qemu-6.x or higher is recommended.
-* Supported architectures
-    * x86, x64, ARM and ARM64

 ### Qemu-user cooperation
 * Usage
     * Start qemu-user with the `-g 1234` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
     * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'` (for old qemu).
-    * It works with any version qemu-user, but qemu-6.x or higher is recommended.
 * Supported architectures
     * See [QEMU-USER-SUPPORTED-ARCH.md](https://github.com/bata24/gef/blob/dev/QEMU-USER-SUPPORTED-ARCH.md)
+* Note
+    * It works with any version qemu-user, but qemu-6.x or higher is recommended.

 ### Intel Pin/SDE cooperation
 * Usage for Intel Pin